n2gna/PW-Skills-DS-Masters/README.md

 Ans) Yes, python is case sensitive when dealing with identifiers.

 Q4) What is the correct extension of the Python file?
-Ans) .py is the correct ectension of the Python file.
+Ans) .py is the correct extension of the Python file.

-Q5) Is Python code compliled or interpreted?
+Q5) Is Python code compiled or interpreted?
 Ans) Python code is interpreted.

 Q6) Name a few blocks of code used to define in Python language?